SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

 - How do you create administrator user in aws console ?
 By going to IAM, Users, Create user, Attach policies directly, Administrator access, Click on the created user, Security credentials, Create accesskey, select CLI.
-- Then configure "aws configure" after creating administrator user in aws console
+- Then "aws configure" after creating administrator user in aws console.
 - Why we created roles in IAM ?
 Here if it is a person, he can keep Access_key & Secret_keys safely, will EC2 can keep these credentials secretly ?
-If anybody has access to this EC2, he can able to see these credentials using ls -la in cd .aws/ because these keys are saved in .aws/ folder only.
-Thats why created roles in IAM.
+If anybody has access to this EC2, he can able to see these credentials using "ls -la" command in cd .aws/ because these keys are saved in .aws/ folder only.
+Thats why we created roles to resources in IAM.
-- Write a shellscript to create all instances and route53 records using aws CLI ?
+- Write a shellscript to create all instances & records using aws CLI ?
 Go through the "roboshop.sh" file in Roboshop-Shellscript.
 - What is UPSERT in shellscript ? if the record exists, update (or) edit it, if it doesn’t exist, it will create.
 - Important point, So overall create any one instance and give a role to it, so that it will create multiple